Timeline of the Yemeni revolution (January – 2 June 2011): 12 February

-By noon, at least 4,000 protesters gathered to demonstrate in Sana'a, with numbers expected to rise.
+By noon, at least 4,000 protesters gathered to demonstrate in Sanaa, with numbers expected to rise.

 Approximately 5,000 police with clubs and government supporters beat the anti-government protesters who were celebrating the resignation of Egyptian President Hosni Mubarak and were also demanding the removal of Saleh.
-Protesters also tried to reach the Egyptian embassy in Sana'a, but police forces kept them back.
-The General People's Congress sent busloads of their members, equipped with food, water and tents, to Sana'a Square to prevent protesters from gathering there.
+Protesters also tried to reach the Egyptian embassy in Sanaa, but police forces kept them back.
+The General People's Congress sent busloads of their members, equipped with food, water and tents, to Sanaa Square to prevent protesters from gathering there.
 Clashes then broke out between the groups after pro-Saleh protesters, armed with knives and sticks, forced about 300 anti-government protesters to end their protests.
 The Associated Press reported government troops as beating the anti-government protesters who were chanting "After Mubarak, it's Ali's turn" and "A Yemeni revolution after the Egyptian revolution."

 The Al-Iman University, which was supposed to have been associated with the Muslim Brotherhood faced calls from MPs for its closure.

 13 February

-About 2,000 protesters marched in Sana'a in the third day in a row of protests.
+About 2,000 protesters marched in Sanaa in the third day in a row of protests.
 The protesters chanted "the Yemeni people want the fall of the regime" and "a Yemeni revolution after the Egyptian revolution."
 About 1,000 protesters then broke off to march to the presidential palace where police then blocked access to the palace and clashed with them.

 Saleh and an unnamed opposition group were preparing to start talks to avoid an "Egypt-style" revolt.
 Saleh also postponed a trip to the United States "due to the current circumstances in the region."

 14 February

-Several thousand protesters, mostly university students, demanding Saleh resign and for political reform started at Sana'a University.
+Several thousand protesters, mostly university students, demanding Saleh resign and for political reform started at Sanaa University.
 Pro-government demonstrators then came to the university and attacked the other demonstrators, before the latter started to march ahead.
 Though police initially managed to keep a counter-demonstration apart from the anti-government protesters, violence was reported.
 Police also then pushed back the anti-government protesters using clubs.
 Reports suggested multiple injuries and twenty-three arrests.
 Protests that turned violent were also reported in Aden and other cities.

 15 February

-In Sana'a, about 3,000 people protested against the President and were attacked by about 2000 government supporters and plain-clothes police with tasers.
+In Sanaa, about 3,000 people protested against the President and were attacked by about 2000 government supporters and plain-clothes police with tasers.